scds/intro-python/lessons/lesson2.md

 ---
 layout: default
-title: Lesson 2 - Lesson Name
+title: Lesson 2 - Storing and Displaying Data
 nav_order: 2
 parent: Lessons
 ---

 {: .no_toc}
-# Lesson 2 - Lesson Name
+# Lesson 2 - Storing and Displaying Data

-A small description about the lesson.
+We can use Python as a calculator, sure… but where is our data being stored?
+What if we need to perform multiple operations to our data? fix this paragraph up

 <details markdown="block">
   <summary>